 As a first cut, we used Westlaw to compile an annual agency-level count of all regulations listed in the "Rules and Regulations" section of the Federal Register that did not result from a notice and comment process.
 We call these statements of agency policy "no-comment regulations."
 The footnotes provide sample search language.
-As with § 553 rules, anytime it wishes to influence behavior, an agency must communicate the content of non-rule rules to the intended subjects of regulation.
-The Federal Register provides an efficient and effective mechanism for agencies to communicate their regulatory expectations, and agencies may have used it to retreat from notice and comment regulations" that were not subject to required notice and comment procedures.
+As with \$553 rules, anytime it wishes to influence behavior, an agency must communicate the content of non-rule rules to the intended subjects of regulation.
+The Federal Register provides an efficient and effective mechanism for agencies to communicate their regulatory expectations, and agencies may have used it to retreat from notice and comment regulation openly through the publication of self-styled "Rules and Regulations" that were not subject to required notice and comment procedures.